Solar Charge Controller Knowledge Db

 For odd surfaces with a big difference in solar angle and shadowing one could benefit from using one regulator per group of panels for the different surfaces (when using MPPT regulators).

-Our 100W panels are designed to be permanently glued or screwed to a firm surface.
-If you plan for any type of semi- permanent or temporary usage then the maximum recommended size is 50W
+Most of our solar panels are designed to be permanently glued or screwed to a firm surface.
+If you plan for any type of semi- permanent or temporary usage then choose Tough Fold, Quick Fix or the Carbon models.
+A solar panel intended for permanent fitting will get a shorter lifespan if not used as intended and it might void the warranty.

 Does the angle matter?